After a rocky start to life in a Lancashire shirt, Kyle Jarvis has become the county’s go to bowler in the County Championship.

 Jarvis, capped by Lancashire at the end of 2015, bowls with good pace and the ability to move the ball off the pitch and through the air.

 He also signed a new deal to extend his stay at Emirates Old Trafford at the end of 2015.

 He is the owner of eight Test caps, 24 in one-day international cricket and nine in Twenty20, with a total of 67 wickets going his way.
 Thirty of those came in Test Matches.

-He led the Zimbabwe attack well at the Under 19s World Cup in Malaysia in March 2008 before being handed a full one-day international debut in October of the following year, aged 20.
-He finished with impressive figures of 3-36 from seven overs.
+Jarvis led the Zimbabwe attack at the Under 19s World Cup in Malaysia in March 2008 before making his full one-day international debut in October of the same year, aged 20/